andydlindsay/lectures/w02d02/README.md

   console.log('hello there!');
 }, 1000);

-// to stop an interval use clearInterval clearInterval(interval);
+// to stop an interval use clearInterval, for timeouts use clearTimeout clearInterval(interval);
 ```